 You can read my research statement in PDF here.

 Here is a list of conferences and workshops on computational social science where you can learn about the most recent studies in the field.
-Below is selected research of mine:
+Below is a selected research of mine:

 - Attribution of Responsibility and Blame Regarding a Man-made Disaster: #FlintWaterCrisis